-When Hill told the story about his inspiration for Hard Times, it struck me as resonant of this deal with Larry Gordon, of Hill’s cinema, of Hawks and Ford and Walsh, of The Driver, and of Hollywood itself—even if the story itself was delivered as nothing more than a plainspoken anecdote, or a memory of a memory.
-Hill said that his grandfather used to tell him about the Depression.
+When Hill told the story about his inspiration for Hard Times, it struck me as resonant of this deal—and of Hill’s cinema, of Hawks, of Ford, of Walsh, of The Driver, and of Hollywood itself.
+Even if the story itself was delivered as nothing more than a plainspoken anecdote.
+Hill said that his grandfather used to share stories about the Depression.
 His grandfather had worked on an oil rig, “a long way from the bright lights.”
 And on Sunday, their day off, his grandfather and the other drillers would drink, run races, have boxing matches, and place bets.
 One day, there came a stranger:

 A guy shows up.
 He gets off the back of a truck.
 He’s a hobo.
 He watches one of these fights, and he comes over to my grandfather’s bunch and says, “You guys feed me and give me a place for a while, and I’ll fight for you and share some of your winnings.”
 They didn’t know what the hell to make of him.
 But they put him out there the next week, and he knocked the shit out of somebody.
 He fought for six weeks, won every fight, never said much.
 And then they woke up one day, and he was gone.